Editor’s Note: This post was originally published in September 5, 2017 and was updated for accuracy and comprehensiveness on September 6, 2018.

 A customer doesn’t necessarily need to engage with just the brand in order to be an engaged customer.
 If customers are engaging with each other, it should count towards a brand’s customer engagement as long as the topic of their engagement is focused around the brand.

 I particularly like Eric’s definition because it alludes to the fact that engagement can have a magnitude.
 In layman’s terms, certain engagements are more involved than others.
 While both a Tweet and a video testimonial are forms of engagement, the video testimonial is certainly a sign of higher engagement because of the effort needed to create it.

-That being said, there is one aspect that I disagree with Eric on.
-Based on everything I know about customer and brand relationships, I don’t think there needs to be a “clearly defined set of goals” in order to have customer engagement - it’s happening whether you set goals or not.
+That being said, based on everything I know about customer and brand relationships, I don’t think there needs to be a “clearly defined set of goals” in order to have customer engagement - it’s happening whether you set goals or not.

 With these three favorite definitions in front of us, we can began to piece together our own understanding of what it means for customers to be engaged.
-Combining each of these ideas, I’ve come up with what I think is the most accurate definition of customer engagement:
+Combining each of these ideas, Smile has come up with what I think is the most accurate definition of customer engagement:

 I think this definition does the best job of covering all the bases.
 Note that I don’t specify engagement as being with the brand specifically.
 Instead, this interpretation leaves it open to be with other customers, the brand itself, or anything else you can think of.